aroemers/gluer/README.md

 No errors.
 ```

+Note that no classes (other than those of the tool itself) are actually loaded into the JVM, when the tool is used in _checking_ mode.
+This means that no static initialisation in the classes referenced by the Adapters and .gluer specification will take place.

 Since no errors are found, we can run our application using Gluer as a *runtime* framework:

 ```bash